An adaptive hierarchical ensemble Kalman filter with reduced basis models: Numerical experiments on quasi-geostrophic equations

 The semi-discretization gives rise to a set of nonlinear ordinary differential equations that are solved using the implicit midpoint rule.
 The time integration involves dividing the time span $[0,T]$ into subintervals of length $dt = 0.1$.
 In our context, we set $T=5000$, and we designate the solution over the time range $[1000, 2000]$ as the `true' state trajectory.
-The solution at time, $t_0=1000$, is shown in Figure \ref{fig:true_solution}.
-To characterize the attractor of the dynamics, we consider the system's trajectory over the long term horizon $[4000, 5000]$.
-The collection of snapshots computed over this interval allows the construction of a reduced space denoted as $\mathcal{V}_\varepsilon \subset P^1_h$ and enables the sampling of states from an approximation of the invariant measure.
+The solution at time, $t_0=1000$, is shown in Figure \ref{fig:true_solution}. \firstreview{To characterize the attractor of the dynamics, we consider the system's trajectory over the long term horizon $[4000, 5000]$.
+The collection of snapshots computed over this interval allows the construction of global reduced basis models.
+Additionally, randomized selection of these snapshots serves as a sampling strategy, generating states that are distributed according to the invariant measure of the dynamics.}

 To complete the setup of the data assimilation problem, we introduce the assimilation times $t_k = 1000 + k$, for $k=\{0,...,1000\}$, and the measurement operator $\mathcal{L}:P^1_h \rightarrow \mathbb{R}^{361} \equiv \mathcal{Y}$ that provides pointwise evaluations of the vorticity fields at $361$ spatial locations $\mathbf{x}_{i,j} = (x_i, y_j) \in \Omega$, where $x_i = i/20$ and $y_j = j /20$ for all $i,j \in \{1, ..., 19\}$.
 Each noise-free measurement is polluted with i.i.d.
 Gaussian noise with zero mean and covariance $\sigma \in \mathbb{R}^+$, resulting in the global noise covariance $\boldsymbol{\Sigma} = \sigma^2 \mathbf{I} \in \mathbb{R}^{361 \times 361}$.
 The measurement process produces a sequence of noise-polluted measurements, $\mathbf{d}_k = \mathcal{L} \omega(t_k) + \boldsymbol{\eta}_k$ with $\boldsymbol{\eta}_k \sim \mathcal{N}(0, \boldsymbol{\Sigma})$, which is used to test different data assimilation algorithms.